DataBerenicenz/Leaflet-challenge/README.md

 # Leaflet-challenge
+Please refer to https://databerenicenz.github.io/Leaflet-challenge/ for the deployed project.

+Steps
 Create a map using Leaflet that plots all of the earthquakes from your data set based on their longitude and latitude.